G. N. Georgano

-George Nicolas "Nick" Georgano (29 February 1932 – 22 October 2017) was a British author, specialising in motoring history.
+George Nicolas Georgano (29 February 1932 – 22 October 2017), often referred to as Nick Georgano, was a British author, specialising in motoring history.
 His most notable work is The Complete Encyclopedia of Motorcars, first published in 1968.

 Early life and education

 Georgano was born in London in 1932.
-At age 7 he was compiling a truck catalogue, and at age 16, an encyclopaedia.
-He went to Bryanston School and then graduated from the New College, Oxford with a diploma in teaching.
+At the age of 7 he was compiling a truck catalogue, and at that of 16, an encyclopaedia.
+He went to Bryanston School and then graduated from New College, Oxford, with a diploma in teaching.

 Career

 After college, he took up a career in teaching, his first position being at an English preparatory school.

 He was a teacher at Trent college in Long Eaton Notts.

 Georgano's first full publication was The World's Automobiles which he co-authored with Ralph Doyle (George Ralph Doyle 1890–1961).
 This was followed by The Complete Encyclopedia of Motorcars which was published in 1968.

 From 1976 to 1981 Georgano worked at the National Motor Museum as Head Librarian.